Student Research Projects

 J0537-6910, an X-ray pulsar with a period of 16 ms in the Large

-Magellanic Cloud that was first discovered by Marshall et al.
+Magellanic Cloud that was first discovered by

-(1998).
-This is the fastest non-recycled rotation-powered pulsar
+al. (1998).
+This is the fastest non-recycled rotation-powered

-previous search for radio emission from this pulsar was unsuccessful
+A previous search for radio emission from this pulsar was unsuccessful

 (Crawford et